Introducing the various forms of Kendo Dropdowns

-There are three major types of Kendo Dropdowns, the Kendo DropDown List, ComboBox, and the Multi-Select.
-All of these Kendo widgets are used to enhance the traditional HTML select input and add rich HTML5 functionality.
+There are three major Kendo Dropdowns: the Kendo DropDown List, ComboBox, and Multi-Select.
+All of these Kendo widgets enhance the traditional HTML select input and add rich HTML5 functionality.

-However, unlike a traditional HTML dropdown, it offers quite a few features such as having a search input at the top of the menu to allow users to quickly find their intended choice.
-This can save quite a bit of time and agony for the end-users when the dropdown contains a list of choices as the user can quickly type in a value in the search field and select the intended choice.
-I have often wished that other major websites have this capability when I am asked to select a value from a long list of choices, such as selecting my country and state for example.
+However, unlike a traditional HTML dropdown, it offers several features, such as having a search input at the top of the menu to allow users to find their intended choice quickly.
+This can save the end-users time and agony when the dropdown contains a list of choices, as the user can quickly type in a value in the search field and select the intended choice.
+I have often wished that other sites had this capability when asked to select a value from a long list of choices, such as choosing my country and state.

-Additionally, these drop-downs support sophisticated data operations, such as virtualization and grouping, and these elegant dropdowns take on the characteristics of your chosen theme and you can apply Kendo Templates to the dropdowns to extend the functionality such as adding images to the dropdown choices.
+Additionally, these drop-downs support sophisticated data operations, such as virtualization and grouping, and these elegant drop-downs take on the characteristics of your chosen theme.
+You can apply Kendo Templates to the drop-downs to extend their functionality, such as adding images to the drop-down choices.

-These controls can be data bound to a traditional select input using the option tags, bound to a local JavaScript array, or bound to a remote data service using a server-side language such as ColdFusion.
-Refer to our previous Using ColdFusion to Populate Kendo UI Widgets for in-depth examples of each of these options.
+These controls can be data bound to a traditional select input using option tags, a local JavaScript array, or a remote data service using a server-side language such as ColdFusion.
+Refer to our previous Using ColdFusion to Populate Kendo UI Widgets for in-depth examples of each option.
 If you want an example of how to bind the widgets to a local JavaScript array, see Using ColdFusion to Synchronize Time Across Time Zones.

-In this article, we are going to discuss the differences between these elements and show some examples of each dropdown type that binds the Kendo DataSource to a server-side end-point using ColdFusion.
+In this article, we will discuss the differences between these elements and show examples of each dropdown type that binds the Kendo DataSource to a server-side end-point using ColdFusion.

 The Kendo DropDownList